All multipartite entanglements are quantum coherences in locally distinguishable bases: Introduction

 A complete orthonormal basis of (pure) quantum states of a system of two or more subsystems, distinguishable under local quantum operations and classical communication (LOCC)~\cite{LOCC1,LOCC2,Rains1998,LOCC3}, is called a locally distinguishable basis.
+An orthonormal basis of a composite quantum system is locally distinguishable by LOCC only if all basis states are product states across the relevant subsystems~\cite{Horodecki2003}.
 Local distinguishability of orthogonal states of multiparty systems is rather unconnected to the entanglement of the constituent systems~\cite{Bennett1999,Walgate2000,Horodecki2003}.
-However, in~\cite{relation_ent-coh} (see also~\cite{Zhu2017}), it was found that entanglement can be qualitatively as well as quantitatively defined via quantum coherence with respect to all locally distinguishable complete orthonormal bases.
+However, Ref.~\cite{relation_ent-coh} (see also~\cite{Zhu2017}), found that entanglement can be qualitatively as well as quantitatively defined via quantum coherence with respect to all locally distinguishable complete orthonormal bases.
 The results in~\cite{relation_ent-coh} were mostly for bipartite systems.
-Entanglement however can and has been generalised to the multipartite domain.
-Multiparty entangled states present far more challenges in attempts to characterise them, while being of much more potential utility than the bipartite variety.
+Entanglement however can be and has been generalised to the multipartite domain.
+Multiparty entangled states present far more challenges in attempts to characterise them, while having much more potential utility than the bipartite variety.